 As the Executive Director of the Institute for Diversity in the Arts, Jeff Chang is continuing his long career specializing in culture, politics, the arts, and music .

 His first book, Can't Stop Won't Stop, garnered many honors, including the American Book Award and the Asian American Literary Award.
 He edited the book, Total Chaos: The Art and Aesthetics of Hip-Hop.

 Born of Chinese and Native Hawaiian ancestry, Jeff was raised in Hawai’i where he attended ‘Iolani School.
-He lives in California.
 He is a big fan of Japanese curry and poi - but not at the same time.